![]() |

 |

-This was published in the Sheltie Pacesetter, Fall 2008 issue.
+This was published in the Sheltie Pacesetter, Fall 2008 issue and has undergone a few edits.

 Why Can't Kids be Kids?
 Junior Handlers Karen Peak